-Geographic location, device and gender – of course the use of these words automatically alerts us to the issue of privacy.
+Geographic location, device, and gender — of course, the use of these words automatically alerts us to the issue of privacy.
 Twitter does encourage interaction and engagement, but could our candidates start to feel a little bit spooked if our promoted tweets are too tailored to the things they have been tweeting about?
 We all remember when Facebook ads first came out and were disturbingly too close to our personal lives.

-And using keyword targeting to advertise to potential candidates not only risks scaring them off with how much we apparently know about them, but if we tweet at them too much we also run the risk annoying them.
+And using keyword targeting to advertise to potential candidates not only risks scaring them off with how much we apparently know about them but if we tweet at them too much we also run the risk of annoying them.
 Their feeds could potentially already be flooding with other promoted tweets from brands and companies, so to continue to see more impudent tweets about jobs could become exhausting.

-Perhaps it is in better taste to attract candidates by using the feature to share relevant industry news, information about events or articles of interest.
+Perhaps it is in better taste to attract candidates by using the feature to share relevant industry news, information about events, or articles of interest.
 Building our talent pool by being seen as helpful rather than a hindrance.

 If you have nothing necessary or helpful to tweet, then perhaps don’t tweet at all.